tarwn/lessthandot-hugo/blogs/content/posts/2013-09-10-t-sql-tuesday-46-rube.md

 <span style="text-align: justify;">Since the report now just had to evaluate a simple expression and display a simple text for each cell instead of a single chart for each cell, the report performance went through the roof.</span>

 <p style="text-align: justify;">
-  In conclusion: using something “goofy” can sometimes lead to extraordinary results.
+  In conclusion: using something "goofy" can sometimes lead to extraordinary results.
 </p>

  [1]: http://www.dataogre.com/2013/09/02/t-sql-tuesday-46-rube-goldberg-machine/